Lab values show decreased TSH in Graves' disease. This occurs due to negative feedback from high levels of thyroid hormones T3 and T4.

 This drug is helpful in treating Graves' and hyperthyroidism, as it blocks oxidation of iodine in the thyroid gland, helping to decrease thyroid hormone levels.

 This is a type of radiation therapy where radioactive iodine is administered to patients.
-This iodine is taken into the patient's thyroid where it "ablates" thyroid tissue.
-Patients recieving this therapy will need to supplement thyroid hormones, as their thyroid will no longer make sufficient thyroid hormones.
+This iodine is taken into the patient's thyroid where it ablates, or destroys, thyroid tissue.
+Patients receiving this therapy will need to supplement thyroid hormones, as their thyroid will no longer make sufficient thyroid hormones.

 *Average video play time: 2-3 minutes